Strengthen Your Global Edge with the REES Minor

-With over a quarter of the world’s scientific literature published in Russian and rising demand in fields like international business, diplomacy, intelligence, cybersecurity, and nonprofit work, Russian fluency gives you a competitive edge.
-Career paths may include roles in the State Department, Commerce, Justice, and intelligence agencies, or positions with global firms and NGOs working in or with Russia.
+With more than a quarter of the world’s scientific literature published in Russian and growing demand in international business, diplomacy, cybersecurity, intelligence, and nonprofit sectors, Russian fluency offers a strong competitive advantage.
+Career pathways include roles in federal agencies such as State, Commerce, and Justice, as well as positions with global corporations and NGOs.

 Admission and Aid